php-fast/php-fast/README.md

 ### 16.2 Integration Testing

-Integration testing involves testing the interaction between different components of the application, such as models and controllers.
+Integration testing involves testing the interaction between different components of the application, such as Models and Controllers.
 With PHP-Fast, you can create integration tests to verify that various parts of your application work together seamlessly.

 #### Writing Integration Tests